opendr-eu/opendr/docs/reference/efficient-lps.md

 - **silent**: *bool, default=False*\
   If True, disables printing the training progress reports to STDOUT.
 The validation will still be shown.

+Return:

+- **results**: *dict*\
+  Dictionary with "train" and "val" keys containing the training progress (e.g. losses) and, if a val_dataset is provided, the evaluation results.
 #### `EfficientLpsLearner.eval`
 ```python
 EfficientLpsLearner.eval(dataset, print_results)